Kristian-Popov/Burstcoin-OpenCL-plotter/README.md

 The last step is the most important to guarantee data integrity of output files.
 Verification is performed by creating real plot source files, performing neccesary operations and byte-to-byte comparison to files created by widely used plotter omdcct.
 This procedure makes sure you'll get the same data as you would with other widely used plotters.

+Currently the whole test suite is run on code compiled by two compilers: g++ version 5 (close to default version on Ubuntu 16.04 Xenial Xerus I personally prefer) and g++ version 7 (very modern stable release).
+Ubuntu 14.04 Trusty Tahr is used as operating system.

 ## Built With

-This project is implemented in C++ (some newer standard) and uses the following third-party libraries:
+This project is implemented in C++14 and uses the following third-party libraries:
 1. Boost (Log, Filesystem etc.)
 2. Catch